aghaeifar/optimized_multi_coil/README.md

                                'coil_no_row', [32,4,30], ...            % Initial coils arrangment, [number of coils, number of rows, size of the coils]
                                'prefix', 'Unconstrained_CoilSize30');   % A prefix for the name of destination folder (results will be saved there)
 ```
+To change the optimization constraints, modify `opt_profile_manager.m`.
+Boundries for coil size, position, cylinder sizem, and many others are in `opt_profile_manager.m`

 Optimization of coils arrangment & size in a multi-coil shim setup.